 I think this might be one of the easiest desserts to make.
 And chances are, you have the ingredients in the house.
 I’ve started to keep certain items in the house for times like this.

-The double chocolate bar on a budget most likely costs around $3 if you already have the flour, butter, vanilla, and cocoa (and you shop at Aldi’s).
+The double chocolate bar on a budget most likely costs around $3 for the entire recipe if you already have the flour, butter, vanilla, and cocoa.
 And, it puts the boxed mixes to shame.

 The full recipe and directions are at the bottom of the post.